Web scraping is driving four big revolutions in the real estate industry: business intelligence, investment, marketing, and PropTech.

 For an industry built on bricks and mortar, the real estate business is a surprising example of digital innovation.
 At the turn of the century, properties for sale were discovered almost exclusively via yard signs, direct mail, or a visit to the local real estate agent.
 Today more than 50% of home buyers find their property online.
 Compare that to 29% via a real estate agent, or 6% via physical signage, it’s clear that the future of the real estate industry is digital.

-Websites like Zillow and Rightmove are leading this digital revolution, with the former boasting over 110 million properties in its database and 80% of all homes in the United States viewed on the platform.
+Real estate websites are leading this digital revolution.
 The availability of real estate data on property listing sites has opened up new possibilities, providing the inputs needed to predict trends, make better investment decisions, automate real estate marketing, and build new products.

 What makes all of this possible are tools such as web scrapers that can extract real estate data across the web and organize it at an unprecedented scale.
 Web scraping is driving four big revolutions in the real estate business, in business intelligence, investment, marketing, and, the most transformative of them all, PropTech.

 The business intelligence revolution